duarteocarmo/duarteocarmo.com/content/posts/3-great-app-idea.markdown

 * Considering your users, what will they want to do with your product?
 Storytelling is a popular technique used to help in this process. *For example: As a [someone] I want to [do something] so that I can [get something].* Create a new Excel file and start writing these down.
 You can see how your idea starts taking shape.

 * What features do you see in the competition that you want to include?
 What are others doing in technological terms?
-This is what developers and designers call benchmarking.
+This is what developers and designers call bench marking.

 **Map your idea.** Once you have all of the answers to the questions above, there’s still more to do.
 Ideas and concepts are often confusing.
 One tool you (and whomever you are speaking to) might find useful are mind maps.
 Mind maps are used to turn something mental into something visual.